The Kept Man of the Princess Knight

 The Kept Man of the Princess Knight (姫騎士様のヒモ, Himekishi-sama no Himo) is a Japanese light novel series written by Tōru Shirogane and illustrated by Saki Mashima.
 It began publication under ASCII Media Works' Dengeki Bunko light novel imprint in February 2022.
 A manga adaptation illustrated by Keyyang was serialized on Kadokawa's ComicWalker manga website from September 2022 to December 2024, with a sequel illustrated by Chihiro Yamazaki beginning serialization on the same website in August 2025.
-An anime television series adaptation produced by Blade has been announced.
+An anime television series adaptation produced by Blade is set to premiere in January 2027.

+Plot

+Dungeons are crawling with monsters, but also contain endless treasures.
+Princess knight Arwin is aiming to restore her kingdom using the riches found inside one, so she leads a raid into one.
+Matthew, a former adventurer, is one of the people who joins her party.
+Despite people perceiving him as a drunkard and a coward, his true abilities are actually more impressive than anyone, even the princess, could imagine.